StreetFilms continues its Streetfacts series by looking at the data

 accidents are never reported to the police.
 If you were in an accident

-but never reported it, please take a couple minutes to fill out
+but never reported it, please take a couple minutes to fill out this short form

 and let us know where, when and how it happened.
 We will add your data

-to this project, and we really appreciate your contribution!
+to this project, and we really appreciate your contribution!”

 Decent mileage finally.
 Nothing wow-inducing, certainly.
 Just a nice solid month with regular rides.
 The thing I was most happy with was notching 319 with minimal longer rides.
 The longest loop was around 45 miles mid-month.
 On the downside, that means that I haven’t ridden “long” in a while - hmmm…. quite a while… - but it means that I ended up riding 21 days out of 30.
 Consistency is a good thing.